hamikm/NetworkSimulator/README.md

 ![test-case-0-tahoe-link](https://github.com/hamikm/cit_cs143_network_sim/blob/smart_gbn/report_graphs/tc0_tahoe_link_metrics_graph.png)

 ##### Test Case 1
 This test case is intended to test the dynamic routing.
-Link cost is determined by the amount of time it takes for packet to traverse the link.
+Link cost is determined by the amount of time it takes for a ROUTING packet to traverse a link.
 This metric includes both static cost (length) and dynamic cost (due to congestion) since traversal time depends on both.
 Distance to self and adjacent hosts are treated as 0, since each host has only one outgoing link and the next hop will never change.
 The first router discovery event occurs at time 0, and terminates before any flows start.
 In subsequent router discovery events, each router’s distance table is reset (although next-hop links are not) and routing packets are sent from each router to its neighboring routers.

 We expect flow packets to alternate between L1 and L2, and L3 and L4.
 It is more difficult to see in the throughput graphs, but easy to see by examing the link buffers.
 One can clearly see the switching between links, indicating the dynamic routing is working.